 All of that information can come in handy whether your kids walk by themselves to school, shuttle between after-school activities, or are just playing around the neighborhood.
 And other features found on the best GPS trackers for kids can also come in handy, whether it's SOS alarms that send out alerts or two-way calling for staying in touch.

-We consider all these factors to find the best GPS trackers for kids.
+We consider all these factors to find the best GPS trackers.
 (And if it's an aging relative and not a youngster you want to keep track of, these devices — or variations aimed at older users — will work just as well.)
 Here's what we found in our search for the best GPS tracker for kids.

 What is the best GPS tracker for kids?

-You may consider getting a standard GPS tracker instead of one designed specifically for kids, but we'd caution against that.
+You may be thinking about trying out other options like a standard GPS tracker instead of one designed specifically for kids, but we'd caution against that.
 The best GPS trackers for kids are designed specifically to be worn and sometimes operated by children.
-Dedicated GPS trackers, which may be more fully featured, can be overwhelming for youngsters to use.
-For example, the Spot Gen3 ($150) offers pinpoint accuracy in a durable device, but younger kids would have a hard time knowing which button was which — including an emergency button that sends location data to rescue personnel.
+Dedicated GPS trackers, like the very accurate the Spot Gen3 can be overwhelming for youngsters to use.

 The best GPS trackers for kids you can buy today

 Our pick for the best GPS tracker for keeping tabs on kids, pets and older adults has been the Jiobit, which is small and light (2 x 1.5 x 0.5 inches, 0.6 ounces).
 A loop lets you attach the tracker to a backpack, shoe, belt loop, keychain or necklace, and we found we only had to charge it every five days or so.